-Possibly ideal for smaller, tight knit organizations with an employee-base that is comprised of specialists with low employee turnover.
+Possibly ideal for smaller, tight-knit organizations with an employee base that is comprised of specialists with low employee turnover.

 Final Thoughts on Hazard Identification

-During the system analysis phase of an SMS implementation, you are describing your system in an effort "kick loose" ideas to list hazards during the proactive hazard identification activities.
+During the system analysis phase of SMS implementation, you are describing your system in an effort to "kick loose" ideas to list hazards during the proactive hazard identification activities.
 This can turn into a monumental task for new aviation SMS.
 Once hazards are identified, risk scenarios are reviewed and risk controls are evaluated to ensure risk remains acceptable.